19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [27/92]

-(2) The Board shall be a body corporate with perpetual succession and shall have a common seal and may sue and be sued in its corporate name.
+(2) The Board shall be a body corporate with perpetual succession and a common seal, with power, subject to the provisions of this Act —

+(a) to sue and be sued in its corporate name;

+(b) to acquire and dispose of property, both movable and immovable; and

+(c) to perform such other acts as bodies corporate may by law perform.

+[Act 23 of 2012 wef 01/11/2012]

 (3) All deeds, documents and other instruments requiring the common seal of the Board shall be sealed with the common seal of the Board.